The Science Behind a Good Night's Sleep in Australia

 These rhythms are influenced by environmental cues like light and temperature.

-In WA, the natural daylight and mild temperatures can help maintain a stable circadian rhythm, promoting better sleep quality.
+In Australia, the natural daylight and generally mild climates in many regions can help maintain a stable circadian rhythm, promoting better sleep quality.

 The Impact of Light and Temperature